 The primary cause for this population decline was poaching for otter pelt.
 After hunting restrictions, their numbers rebounded but now the limiting factor for the otters is a lack of fish.
 Everywhere in the Amazon, fish stocks are decreasing due to commercial over-fishing.

-A significant population of giant otters lives in the wetlands of the central Araguaia river, and in particular within Cantão State Park, which with its 843 oxbow lakes and extensive flooded forests and marshlands is one of the best habitat patches for this species in Brazil.
-Instituto Araguaia owns and maintains a research station in a pristine area in the Amazon flooded forest, and patrols the area in order to inhibit fish poachers, whose activities bring them into direct conflict with the otters.
-With the decline in fish poaching, the rivers and lakes in the area are teeming with fish, and we have have observed a triumphant return of the population of giant otters over the past ten years.
+A significant population of giant otters lives in the wetlands of Cantão, in which is more than 800 oxbow lakes and extensive flooded forests and marshlands is one of the best habitat patches for this species in Brazil.
+Instituto Araguaia owns and maintains Privately Protected Areas in a pristine area in Cantão, and patrols the area in order to inhibit fish poachers, whose activities bring them into direct conflict with the otters.
+With the decline in fish poaching, the rivers and lakes in the area are teeming with fish, and we have have observed a triumphant return of the population of giant otters over the past fifiteen years.
 Not only the sightings became very frequent, but also the otters become increasingly familiar with our peaceful, but constant, presence.
 This has allowed us to observe and film them for long hours during their routines, and to better understand the population dynamics of the species.

-In 2010, Instituto Araguaia initiated the first long-term study of giant otters in eastern Amazonia.
-Since then, we have been surveying over 30 oxbow lakes and river channels in the vicinity of our research station, in the pristine forests in and around Cantão Park.
+In 2010, Instituto Araguaia initiated the first long-term monitoring of giant otters in eastern Amazonia.
+Since then, we have been surveying over 30 oxbow lakes and river channels in the vicinity of our research station, in the pristine forests in and around Cantão.
 As a result, we have unbroken giant otter population records since 2010.

 Our primary objective has been to extend full protection from poaching and other threats to the stable population of giant otters that resides in this sector of the Park, as well as to the abundant fish prey on which they depend.